panarik/stf/README.md

 You can try STF in one single mashine instantly.

 Requirements:
-- Linux OS (not working on arm images)
+- Linux OS based on amd64 images (not working on arm images)
 - Docker-compose

 Steps: